gamliela/website-react-netlify-cms/content/blog/hello-bbq.md

 ---
 Hello friends,

 this is my new BBQ!
-Hurray!
+Hurray222!